 CONCLUSION

-=> Ask SA2 the question “Can the MME-configured Satellite ID include both the satellite operating in S&F mode and the satellite operating in normal IoT NTN mode (i.e. with feederlink connection like in Rel-17/18)?”.
+=> Ask SA2 the question “Can the MME-configured Satellite ID list include both the satellite operating in S&F mode and the satellite operating in normal IoT NTN mode (i.e. with feederlink connection like in Rel-17/18)?”.

+Proposal 3: RAN2 asks SA2 to provide an answer for the below question:

+Can the MME-configured Satellite ID list include both the satellites operating in S&F mode and the satellites operating in normal IoT NTN mode (i.e. with feederlink connection like in Rel-17/18)?

 2.2 Disc Point 2: Potential RAN2 assumption on IDLE mode impact